Why Does Cosmetic Surgery Cost So Much?

 $2,500-$4,000

-Paying For Your Plastic Surgery
+How To Pay For Your Surgery

-Get Someone Else To Pay
+1) Get Someone Else to Pay

-Getting someone else to pay for your plastic surgery, such as your spouse or a relative, is obviously the best option financially, as it means that you won’t have to pay anything at all.
-But if you can’t find anyone who is willing to pay for you then unfortunately, you will have to pay, as there is no such thing as free plastic surgery.
+Getting someone else to pay for your surgery, such as your spouse or a relative, is obviously the best option financially as it means you won’t have to pay anything at all.

-Use Your Insurance
+2) Use Your Insurance

-In most cases you will find that your health insurance coverage does not cover cosmetic surgery.
-It may however, cover the costs of reconstructive surgery.
-This type of surgery involves correcting an abnormality that prevents you from carrying out normal everyday activities or impairs normal bodily function in some way.
+Reconstructive plastic surgery involves correcting an abnormality that prevents you from carrying out normal everyday activities, or is impairing normal bodily function in some way.
 The main aim of reconstructive surgery is therefore not cosmetic in nature.

-Create A Cosmetic Surgery Savings Fund
+3) Create a Savings Fund

-Unless you are planning on having cosmetic surgery immediately, then you probably have quite some time to wait before you actually have your procedure done.
 This is a good opportunity to determine how much your surgery will cost, how long before you think you will have your procedure done and then how much you will need to save per month to pay for it.

 A good tip when saving money is to have it deducted automatically from your bank account to a savings account as soon as you get paid.
 This way you will be sure that you are saving enough money, and you won’t have to worry about forgetting to do it.

-Another advantage of taking this approach is that because you are saving in advance, you won’t have to worry about getting into debt.
 You will also leave yourself plenty of time to research your procedure and change your mind if you decide that you no longer want to have surgery to change your appearance.

-Prepaying Your Surgeon
+4) Prepay Your Surgeon

 If you are worried that you will never be able to save up enough money for plastic surgery because you think that you will spend it, then you may want to consider prepaying your plastic surgeon.